-Specialized counseling is provided for students from other countries through the office of Dean of Students and the Registrar.
-Foreign students are counseled in all phases of their adjustment to college life from the time of their arrival on campus, and assistance is given in helping them the Registrar will be allowed to register for a limited time after the regular registration listed on the Calendar.
+Late Registration: Eligible students whose transcripts have been received by the Registrar will be allowed to register for a limited time after the regular registration listed on the Calendar.
 Each class missed because of late registration will be counted as an absence, and classroom and laboratory work missed will be counted as zero unless the individual instructor grants the student permission to make up the work.